Why We Love Estate Planning.

 Meanwhile, in 2005, I had boy/girl twins and cut back to part–time work lawyering because they required a lot of attention, even though I had full time assistance with their care, and my Mom and Dad required attention.
 I watched that awful disease my Mom had slowly steal away her memory, her dignity and eventually all of her body.
 My Mom died in 2012 at the age of 74.
 Much to my surprise, my Mom did have a funeral plan and when I walked into the room with her casket, there she laid in a slate blue casket, her favorite color, and she was finally at peace and rid of that awful disease.

 I love what I do.
 And, every time I walk into a senior community, whether to give a workshop or design a plan for a client, my Mom is with me.
-The slate blue that I use on my cards, my website, my marketing materials, etc… reminds me of my Mom’s journey and my own journey with her and it reminds me of why I do what I do.
+The slate blue that I use on my cards, my website, my marketing materials, etc… reminds me of my Mom’s journey and my own journey with her and it reminds me of why I do what I do and I continue the dream Steve and I had of educating people of all of the vehicles that exist to help them find the estate planning option that works for them.
 Whether I am teaching a workshop or sitting at a conference table working on an estate plan, I am not just there as a lawyer – I am a daughter, a sister, a mom and a wife that understands the importance of having a plan that provides you and your family with financial protection to the fullest extent possible and mental peace of mind.

 Schedule Your Estate Planning Consultation.